 In the early 1980s, the MiG-29 was one of the most advanced fighters.
 It was distinguished by high maneuverability and thrust-to-weight ratio.
 The aircraft weighed 15.3 tons, could lift up to 2 tons of bombs, and had a flight range of about 1430 kilometers.
 The maximum speed reached 2450 km/h, and the cruising speed was 850 km/h.

-The MiG-29 was equipped with two RD-33F engines, which produced up to 8.3 tons of thrust each in afterburner.
-The aircraft was equipped with a powerful radar station and onboard equipment, allowing it to detect enemy ships at a distance of up to 70-80 kilometers and track up to 10 targets simultaneously.
+The MiG-29 had two RD-33F engines, which produced up to 8.3 tons of thrust each in afterburner.
+The aircraft was equipped with a powerful radar station and on-board equipment, which allowed detecting enemy ships at a distance of up to 70-80 kilometers and tracking up to 10 targets simultaneously.

 The MiG-29's armament included a 30-mm cannon, two R-27R medium-range air-to-air missiles, and up to six R-60/R-73 short-range missiles.
 For ground strikes, it was possible to use bombs weighing 250 and 500 kg, unguided missiles, or ZB-500 incendiary tanks.